Getting the job of your dreams is not that tough anymore.

 What does a network administrator do?

 The days of a network administrator are unique and challenging.
 It demands you to be versatile and capable of adapting to change.
-In addition to technical knowledge, you need to be multitasking while staying focused on your job.
+In addition to technical knowledge, you need to multitask while staying focused on your job.

 In a small company, they can supervise all the aspects of a computer system, ranging from setting up a network to hardware installation.
 Sometimes their work may also coincide with a system administrator.
 A network administrator often works together with the firewall team.